-The four skills/units of Listening, Speaking, Reading and Writing are examined.
+The four skills of listening, speaking, reading and writing are examined, each weighs 25%.

-Candidates must enter the same tier (Foundation or Higher) for all four skills.
-Foundation Tier is for grades 1-5 and Higher Tier is for grades 4-9
+Candidates must enter the same tier (foundation or higher) for all four skills.
+Foundation tier is for grades 1-5 and higher tier is for grades 4-9.